huntabyte/bits-ui/sites/docs/content/components/accordion.md

 ### Controlled Value

 You can programmatically control the active of the accordion item(s) using the `value` prop.
+If you `bind` the `value` prop, the local value will remain in sync with the state of the accordion, even if changes are made within the component.

 ```svelte {2,5,7}
 <script lang="ts">